Tag

 Can you stay overnight in Lake Mountain?

 No, there are no hotels on the mountain itself and camping is prohibited.
 The closest towns to stay are Marysville (30 minutes away), Narbethong (35 minutes drive) or Healesville (1 hour away).
-You can read more about it in the Where to Stay Near Lake Mountain section.
+You can read more about it above in the Where to Stay when visiting Lake Mountain section.
 You can also browse on Expedia on the link below!

 Check Prices and Availability here on Expedia for accommodation near Lake Mountain Alpine Resort